cisagov/parsnip/docs/syntax.md

 * "description": Used to describe what the field is used for in the context of the command.
 * "type": Defines the type of data carried in the field that is expected to be parsed.
 More details in [Data Types](#data-types).
 * One of:
-    - "size": If the type is primative (i.e. it doesn't require a referenceType to a structure) then this is the size of the field in bits.
-It is best practice to the field size a multiple of 8.
+    - "size": If the type is basic (i.e. it doesn't require a referenceType to a structure) then this is the size of the field in bits.
+It is best practice to have the field size be a multiple of 8.
 If two fields meet outside of a multiple of 8 then try using a bitfield described below.
     - Combination:
         * "referenceType": If the type requires a reference to a structure then this is used instead of size.
         * "elementType": Required if the type is "list".
 Defines the data type of the list elements.